 As often is the case, there are multiple solutions to any given problem.
 One solution to help tackle email spam is to implement a Bayesian Classifier.
 The Bayes rule is a statistical theorem that gives you the probability of an event considering prior evidence.
 Within the context of email spam, the classifier would be trained to identify spam messages by using samples of spam messages.

 Skype Translator sounds like something out of sci-fi movie or Star Trek.
 Skype now has voice technology that helps to breaks down language barriers during a video call.
 It translates the real-time conversation between two people in two different languages, to their native language.
 It uses machine learning to achieve this, meaning the more you use it, the better it gets at understanding your language.

 Marketing and advertising

 This is probably one of the more mature forms of machine learning in operation online.
 Have you ever looked at products in Amazon then moments later noticed similar products being displayed in your Facebook or Twitter feed?
-Machine learning and big data is behind this too!
+Machine learning and big data are behind this too!
 By tracking what you “Like” and what you’ve viewed and the comments you post and share, machine learning can, with relative accuracy, place marketing creatives in your news feed on social channels thereby improving conversion rates for business.

 Do you have a Netflix account?
 Machine learning is behind the recommendation engines that suggest movies you might be interested in.
-Or what about online ecommerce stores?
+Or what about online e-commerce stores?
 Have you arrived at the virtual checkout and then been presented with the option of purchasing “other products you might be interested in”?
 Machine learning is behind all of this, it uses YOUR historical big data and other data sets such as similar consumers’ past behavior to drive consumer recommendations.